 So instead of looking in the mirror, let’s look at the research:

-We had less time at 30.
 There is nothing that drains every hour of the day like small children.
 Whether working full-time or as a stay-at-home parent, the demands from small children know no bounds.
 For a trip down memory lane, read any parenting site for tales of parents desperate for sleep.

 The story is the same in the workplace; as we get older, we work fewer hours, have more control over the time we spend at work and are in more senior positions.